 Impact detector

 This type of sensor consists of a piezoelectric material which is capable of detecting the impact of the individual hydrometeors.
 The difference between the impact of hail and rain differs sufficiently to distinguish these two precipitation types.
-Other precipitation types are not reported.
+Other precipitation types are not reported (WMO, 2005b).

 Since only rain and hail can be reported, this sensor is not a fully operational present-weather sensor.
 The hail detection part may, however, be helpful to some users, since this is generally a weak point of other present weather sensors.